summmeer/session-based-news-recommendation/readme.md

 ## Dataset prepare
 We use 3 dataset:
 - Globo.com <https://www.kaggle.com/gspmoreira/news-portal-user-interactions-by-globocom> download the data to the folder `../data/globo/`
 - Adressa <https://reclab.idi.ntnu.no/dataset/> (Need contact them for the full dataset) download the data to the folder `../data/adressa/`.
-We use a crawler to get the titles of news articles in this dataset, the code is in ```data_process/get_content_vec.py```
+We use a crawler to get the titles of news articles in this dataset, the code is in ```data_process/get_content_vec.py```.
+The preprocess is following https://github.com/bio-info-guy/AdressaDataLSTMRecommender
 - MIND <https://msnews.github.io/> download the data to the folder `../data/mind/`

 ## Session data preprocessing